 Similar to the species composition logistic curve, a uniform prior was applied to the inflection point β3 bracketed by the time period during which data was available and did not use a hyper prior.
 In some instances where recent management decisions resulted in large shifts in species proportions it was necessary to constrain the prior such that the inflection point could not occur during the last two to three years of the time series.
 As with β1 and β2, when there was no discernible change in the proportional data over time, β3 was inestimable and necessitated fixing the parameter so that only the β0 term was estimated to determine the long term mean of that proportion.

-It was assumed that pHblackayu was equal to pHpelagicayu given the dominance of that species within the assemblage.
-For Southeast Alaska, there was no way to estimate pHDSRayu or pHslopeayu and so PDSRayu and Pslopeayu were applied to the Rotherayu estimates to generate estimates of RDSRayu and Rslopeayu.
-The assumption that DSR and slope rockfish would be released in similar proportions was deemed reasonable given that these species tend to be caught in similar habitat with similar methods and these species are regarded comparably by anglers.
+It was assumed that pHblackayu was equal to pHpelagicayu given the dominance of that species within the assemblage and comparisons with the port sampling interview data (Figure PORT SAMPLE pH).

-Estimating the proportion of slope rockfish in the releases required adding a fifth β term to equation LOGITSPECIESCOMP to account for yelloweye being included in PDSRayu of the harvest.
-This term offset the overall Pslopeayu logit curve to differentiate Pslopeayu in the harvests and releases (Table 6).

 Release mortality (i.e., the number of released rockfish expected to die) was calculated assuming fixed mortality rates developed in each of the regions (FIGURE 8 REL_MORT).
 Deep-water release mechanism (DRM) devices were mandated for charter fleets in 2013 and release mortality rates were reduced since then to match research results (Jarvis and Lowe 2008; Hochhalter and Reed 2011; Blain and Sutton 2016; Blain-Roth and Sutton 2019).
 Southeast applies basic rates estimated in these studies while Southcentral and Kodiak rates were derived by using historical depth-of-release data to adjust the rates based on area and user group.